cardano-foundation/CIPs/CIP-????/README.md

     1. It MUST detect when the payload is formatted using this specification.
     2. The information contained in the payload MUST be parsed and formatted in the signing pop-up.
     3. The wallet SHOULD update the timestamp just before the payload is signed.
-    4. The wallet MUST detect if the URL is in the allow list.
+    4. The wallet MUST detect if the URI is in the allow list.
     5. The wallet SHOULD warn the user against cross-domain requests.
 - [ ] A detailed documentation about web3 standards should be published.
 This documentation will include this standard and further best practices for web3 technologies.